Zhou Shuguang: Biography

 Zhou was born near Shaoshan in Hunan Province.
 He has been writing a blog documenting many sensitive issues in China, such as freedom of speech, Tibet, nail houses and government censorship of the media.
 His blog has attracted a lot of interest in China and as such the authorities have tried to shut it down on several occasions.
 However, Zhou hosts his blog from servers in the United States to get around the blocks.
 "I don’t feel like I’m in danger because what I’m doing is legal", Zhou states.
 Zhou advocates further reform in China and travels around the country documenting cases of injustice.
 During a visit to Hong Kong in 2007, he described it as a "harmonious society".

 Zhou is mentioned as a prominent blogger in foreign media.
 He was invited to attend the Deutsche Welle citizen journalist awards on November 27, 2008, but was prevented from doing so.

-Since June 4th, 2018, Zhou received Taiwanese nationality.
+On June 4, 2018, Zhou received Taiwanese nationality.